Last Updated on October 5, 2025 by Kayla

 What is CGM?

-Compared to traditional finger sticks, CGM technology tracks glucose continuously, taking readings every 1-5 minutes depending on the sensor.
-This information allows you to monitor trends and learn how certain meals, exercise, and stress impact your blood sugar levels.
+Compared to traditional finger sticks, CGM technology tracks glucose continuously, taking readings every 1 to 5 minutes, depending on the sensor.
+The data is sent to an app on your phone, allowing you to monitor trends and see how specific foods, exercise, and stress impact your blood sugar levels.

-Whether or not you have diabetes, CGM is a powerful tool to help you understand your body’s responses to specific foods and makes habit change more engaging.
+Whether or not you have diabetes, CGM is a powerful tool to help you understand how your body’s behaves and makes habit change more engaging.
 CGM puts you in the driver’s seat to manage symptoms of blood sugar imbalance and gives you the power to make informed decisions about your health.

 How does CGM work?